TakenPilot/sstables-rs/cli/README.md

 The SSTables CLI provides a set of commands for managing SSTables.
 The CLI supports the following commands:

-- `compact`: Compacts a set of SSTables into a single SSTable.
-- `dump`: Dumps the contents of a set of SSTables to stdout or a file.
+- `append`: Adds a single key and value to the end of a set of SSTables.
-- `merge`: Merges a set of SSTables into a single SSTable.
+- `merge`: Merges a set of SSTables into a single SSTable, sorted by key, keys missing from index are removed.
+- `info`: Prints information about a set of SSTables, such as their size, the number of key-value pairs, whether they have an index, the minimum and maximum keys, and if they are properly sorted.
-- `split`: Splits a set of SSTables into multiple SSTables.
+- `export`: Exports the key-value pairs in a set of SSTables to a JSON or CSV file.
-- `stats`: Prints statistics about an SSTable.
-- `validate`: Validates an SSTable.

 This particular implementation of SSTables is more general than the SSTables used in Apache Cassandra and Apache HBase so that it is more useful for long-term